 This thorough evaluation ensures that you receive the best intraocular lens tailored to your individual needs.

-1. Lifestyle Requirements
+1. Lifestyle Desires

-2. Vision Expectations
+2. Vision Goals

-3. Eye Health Condition
+3. Eye Health Status

 Q1.
 What is the most popular IOL for cataract surgery?